Prasadmadhusanka/Development-of-comprehensive-R-Package-for-visualization-interactive-nearest-location-using-Leaflet/README.md

 - category { **accommodation.hotel , commercial.supermarket , catering.restaurant , catering.cafe , healthcare.pharmacy , healthcare.hospital , education.library , entertainment.cinema** }
 - output_format { **csv , geojson , kml** }

-**The developed R package introduces a set of functions to enhance the location-based experience for users as follows;**
+**The developed R package introduces a set of functions to enhance the location-based experience for users as follows**

 - **current_location:** Visualizes the user's current location on an interactive map
 - **show_list:** Users can select specific types of locations, such as pharmacies, hotels, restaurants, etc. and visualize the nearest 50 locations of the selected type within a 10km